ravens-wing/Windows-11-Powershell-Update/README.md

 **To run the Powershell script:**

-You can only run the script like this when you are in the same directory as the script.
+Run the script when you are in the same directory as the script file.
 I recommend doing a reboot before running the script.
 Type: ```./updateW11.ps1 ```

 **Goals:**